Study Shows That Air Pollution Can Lead To Irreversible Vision Loss

 "The good news is that ambient air pollution can be controlled and the diseases it causes prevented," noted Philip Landrigan, a physician and epidemiologist from Icahn School of Medicine at Mount Sinai, New York, who was not involved in the study.

-“Cities and countries will need to switch to non-polluting energy sources, encourage active commuting, enhance their transportation networks, [and] redesign industrial processes to eliminate waste,” he continued.

-“These changes will not be easy.
+"Cities and countries will need to switch to non-polluting energy sources, encourage active commuting, enhance their transportation networks, [and] redesign industrial processes to eliminate waste.""These changes will not be easy.
 They will need to overcome strong opposition by powerful vested interests.
-But, fortunately, the technical, institutional, and policy tools needed to control air pollution are already at hand,” Landrigan concluded.
+But, fortunately, the technical, institutional, and policy tools needed to control air pollution are already at hand," Landrigan concluded.

 Poor air quality is not the only facet of modern life that can cause health risks.
-As was recently covered by The Inquisitr, artificial light at night has similarly been linked to thyroid cancer.
+As covered by The Inquisitr, artificial light at night has similarly been linked to thyroid cancer.